 - AU-1.1.23 Investment firm licensees may deal in both conventional and Islamic financial instruments.
-Only those investment firm licensees whose operations are fully Shari'a compliant, however, may hold themselves out to be an Islamic investment firm. - AU-1.1.24 Islamic investment firms are required to maintain a Shari'a Supervisory Board, to verify that their operations are Shari'a compliant; and are required to comply with relevant AAOIFI standards (see Rule AA-4.1.1). - AU-1.1.25 Investment firm licensees (whether conventional or Islamic) may not accept Shari'a money placements or deposits.
+Only those investment firm licensees whose operations are fully Shari'a compliant, however, may hold themselves out to be an Islamic investment firm. - AU-1.1.24 Islamic investment firms are required to comply with relevant AAOIFI standards (see Section AA-4.1). - AU-1.1.24A In accordance with Paragraph HC-9.2.1, Category 1 and 2 Islamic investment firms must maintain a Shari'a Supervisory Board, comprised of at least 3 Shari'a board members, to verify that their operations are Shari'a compliant.

+- Category 3 Islamic investment firms must appoint a minimum of one Shari'a advisor or scholar to verify that their operations are Shari'a compliant. - AU-1.1.25 Investment firm licensees (whether conventional or Islamic) may not accept Shari'a money placements or deposits.
 They may not enter into Shari'a financing contracts (except where it is an incidental part of assisting a client to buy, sell, subscribe for or underwrite a financial instrument).
 Finally, they may not offer Shari'a Profit Sharing Investment Accounts (whether restricted or unrestricted). - AU-1.1.26 Shari'a money placements or deposits include money taken under q'ard or al-wadia contracts.
 Shari'a financing contracts include contracts such as murabaha, bay muajjal, bay islam, ijara wa iktina and istisna'a.
 Profit sharing investment accounts include those accounts undertaken under mudaraba and musharaka contracts. - AU-1.1.27 The transactions prohibited under Rule AU-1.1.25 may only be undertaken by bank licensees.